Augustus Pleasonton: The Influence of the Blue Ray of the Sunlight

-In his later years, Gen. Pleasonton came to a theory that the blue wavelengths from the sun are inherently unique and that the blue rays from the sun are especially influential in the growth of plant and animal life.
+research into the effect of different wavelengths of light on the growth of plants, in his later years, Gen. Pleasonton came to a theory that the blue wavelengths from the sun are inherently unique and that the blue rays from the sun are especially influential in the growth of plant and animal life.
 He also postulated that blue light was especially significant in the health of humans and helped eradicate disease.
 This theory is pseudoscientific and was never adopted by mainstream scientists, even in his time, but it is often credited as being the birth of modern chromotherapy.
 Chromotherapy, also called color therapy, is an alternative medicine therapy method which states that certain colors can influence the health of a person.

 His basis for his theory was that plants flourished in the spring time and not in the winter, when the sky was less blue.
 Between the years 1861 and 1876, he tested this theory by establishing greenhouses to grow grapes and ran experiments on plants and animals.
-His grape experiment consisted of growing grapes in a greenhouse-like building (which was illustrated in the back of his book) where he alternated direct sunlight with filtered blue light.
+His grape experiment consisted of growing grapes in a greenhouse-like building in which the panes of glass alternated between colourless and blue.
 He claimed that this method greatly increased his production of grapes.